 When social media was first on the rise, it was a common mistake for businesses to throw large budgets at them but end up with very little return on investment.
 It was like firing arrows in the dark, extremely hit and miss.

-The good thing these days is that with a good Social Media Management tool you’ll have the performance data of all social platforms you use in one place.
+A good social media management tool will give you easy-to-understand performance data of all the social platforms you use in one place.
 And that will give you a clear guide on where to put your budget, because the platforms that are performing best are where you’ll invest most.

 Especially in the beginning, it doesn’t pay to guess.
 Budget for Facebook, Twitter, LinkedIn, Instagram, and perhaps others, so you can see which ones consistently perform best for your individual brand.

 And while your competitor analysis will guide you on the platforms where your type of audience hangs out, don’t just follow their lead.
 There may be untapped social channels that could give you good returns, especially if you create a unique content strategy.